Giuseppe Lazzati: Life

 He returned to his home in August 1945 and became involved with Giuseppe Dossetti (who convinced him to enter politics) and Giorgio La Pira in efforts for rebuilding Italian civic life in connection with the convocation of the Assemblea Costituente and then entered politics.
 In 1946 he became part of the national administration of the Christian Democrats and was elected to the Assemblea Costituente (1946–1948) on 2 June 1946 and then to the Chamber of Deputies of the new Italian Parliament (1948–1953).
 It was during this time he also collaborated with important political figures such as Aldo Moro and Amintore Fanfani.
+In 1947 he and Giuseppe Dossetti launched a political magazine entitled Cronache Sociali.

 The end of his service in the parliament saw him he return to Milan where devoted his energies to the formation of men and women.
 But another motivator for his retirement from politics was the retirement of his good friend Dossetti.
 The appointment of the newest Archbishop of Milan Giovanni Battista Montini - the future Pope Paul VI - led to his appointment to a number of roles including in 1961 the onerous position of editor of the paper L'Italia; he remained in that position until 1964.

 Lazzati returned to lecturing from 1958 and during the storm of student upheavals was appointed to succeed Ezio Franceschini as the rector of the Sacred Heart college which turned into a position he held for five terms until 1983.
 In this period he entrusted the post of Director of the Departiment of Religious Studies to his former assistant Raniero Cantalamessa who was serving at the time as a professor of Christian Origins.
 In 1979 - upon reaching the age limit - Lazzati retired from the Chair of Ancient Christian Literature and his former student Luigi Franco Pizzolato succeeded him.

 Lazzati dedicated his retirement to find a path out of the profound crisis of Italian politics and he attempted to do this through the relaunching of a programme of political ideals through the foundation in 1985 of the association "Città dell'uomo" which served as a revival in large part of the post-war "Civitas Humana".

 Lazzati died in Milan in mid-1986 at Pentecost at the Capitanio Clinic.
 In 1984 doctors had diagnosed him with an incurable intestinal tumor and had to operate on him to alleviate the pain.
 He was hospitalized during the morning of 27 March 1986 - Holy Thursday - and he received a phone call from Pope John Paul II.
 He was hospitalized once again two months later at the Capitanio Clinic and on 14 May his priest friend Giuseppe Grampa celebrated Mass for him at his bedside and gave him the Anointing of the Sick.
 His institute still exists and operates across the globe in places such as New Zealand and Uganda.
 Since September 1988 his remains have been housed at the San Salvatore Hermitage.